 Have you discussed your sustainability policies with your IT hardware vendors?

 Set your goals

-- Make sure that procurement is a key part of your overall sustainability plan.
-Purchasing more sustainable products can help your organization meet your own sustainability targets as well as contribute to larger goals such as the 2030 Sustainable Development Goals, or SDGs.
+Integrate IT purchasing as part of a strategy for reaching your sustainability goals.
+Purchasing more sustainable products can help your organization reduce negative impacts and contribute to larger targets, such as the 2030 Sustainable Development Goals (SDGs).

 Step 2 — talk to your vendors